-Have you heard that saying: “Those who cannot, teach”?
+Have you heard that saying: “Those who can’t do, teach”?

-Far from being “those who cannot”, teaching is the most important profession in the world.
+Far from being “those who can’t”, teachers are some of the most capable people in the world, with a vast array of skills and knowledge at their disposal, and a lot of responsibility on their shoulders.
 Think about it – if we didn’t have teachers, we wouldn’t have doctors, nurses, lawyers, scientists, writers, professors… because every single one of those skilled professionals started their journey with a teacher.
+Teaching is the most important profession in the world.

 Teachers make a difference